 Candle Care 101: How to Care For Your Candles

-A candle's soft glow and flicker creates a uniquely cozy ambience, however if you're new to candles or just want to extend your candle's life as long as possible, there are some tips on keeping your candle lit and avoiding tunneling, two of the most common issues with candles.
+A candle's soft glow and flicker creates a uniquely cozy ambience, however if you're new to candles or just want to extend your candle's life as long as possible, there are some tips on keeping your candle lit and avoiding candle tunneling, two of the most common issues with candles.

-Here are our tips to enjoy your candles and keep happily lit!
+Here are our tips ton how to fix candle tunneling and keep happily lit!

 1. Get a good start with your first burn